Cadelabs/ornabook/src/Dungeons.md

 For example, :valley_of_gods:Valleys of the Gods require the player to have reach T10.
 Where a Valley stands, a T9 or less player will see a :dungeon:regular dungeon.

 The full list of themes can be found [on the playorna website](https://playorna.com/codex/dungeons/).

+While Regular Dungeons have tiers set to each floor where an enemy of that tier will appear, Themed Dungeons work differently.
+Players can only encounter monsters of their Tier or below in Themed Dungeons.
+The level of enemies of lower Tiers will be scaled up to match the Tier of the player.
+For example, when encountering a T1 Goblin Lord at T10, its level will be in the T10 range.

 ### Battle Dungeons
 #### Regular dungeons :dungeon: